-Annual salary increases may be recommended to the Board of Trustees and are dependent upon the availability of funding and other revenues.
+Annual salary increases may be recommended to the Board of Trustees (BOT) and are dependent upon the availability of funding and other revenues.
 There are no guaranteed salary increases for any position or classification of positions.
+Positions considered a part of the United Faculty Florida Bargaining unit, increases are subject to annual negotiation and union ratification prior to being presented to the BOT for consideration and in accordance with Florida Statute 447.305.
 Employees are eligible: